UDST/pandana/_sources/futurework.rst.txt

 * Batch (multi-threaded) routing between a large number of pairs of nodes in the network

-* Additional OpenStreetMap, ESRI ShapeFile and Geodatabase, and GTFS (General Transit Feed Service) importing
+* Additional OpenStreetMap, ESRI ShapeFile and Geodatabase importing

-* Unification of multiple networks, like combining the pedestrian OpenStreetMap network with the GTFS transit schedules

 * Returning a DataFrame of all source-destination nodes within a certain distance (and including the distance)